SonyaJane/mobility-mapper-frontend/README.md

 response doesn't return okay.
 11. Use the formData object to get the form data

+Add start or end coords to global MM object on selection

 TODO:

-Add start or end coords to global MM object on selection
+Add start/finish marker when location selected as start/destination location